 1 ½ cup whole milk

 - In a small pot, heat strawberries, sugar and water until boiling (it’s a bit like making jam).
 Let boil for about 10 minutes; mixture will reduce and thicken slightly.
 Using a fine sieve or mesh strainer, strain the mixture into a small bowl.

 - You can save the cooked strawberries to add to yogurt or put on pancakes.
 Set the strawberry syrup aside.

 - Chill two small glasses in the freezer for about 10 minutes.
-Add 3/4 cup milk to each glass.
+Add ¾ cup milk to each glass.
 Swirl in 3 tablespoons of the strawberry syrup into each glass of milk (more or less, depending on desired sweetness).
-You will have a little strawberry syrup left over, perfect for pancakes or adding to soda water.

 - Mix and serve right away.